jcorporation/myGPIOd/README.md

 - **libmygpio - the client library**
   - Simple C client library
   - High level API
-  - Integration in fd based event loops
+  - Integration in poll based event loops
 - **mygpioc - the command line client**
   - Connects to the mygpiod socket to control the various functions.